Charles Nicoletti: Death

 On March 29, 1977, Nicoletti was shot three times in the back of his head while waiting in his Oldsmobile in the parking lot of the Golden Horns Restaurant in suburban Northlake, Illinois.
-He was brought to the Northlake Community Hospital where he died six to seven hours later.
+He was brought to the Northlake Community Hospital, where he died six to seven hours later.
 Nicoletti's car was never turned off and consequently overheated and caught on fire, causing initial incorrect press reports that his car was firebombed.
 Nicoletti was due to testify before the House Select Committee on Assassinations at the time of his death.
-The same applies to George de Mohrenschildt who died on the exact same day.
+George de Mohrenschildt was likewise scheduled to testify before that committee and died on the same day.

 According to Roemer, Chicago mob assassin Harry Aleman is the suspected hitman.

 Nicoletti is buried at Mount Carmel Cemetery in Hillside, Illinois.